 - Public access and safety are a high priority.
 Members of the public may continue using the Hartlen Point property and accessing the shoreline in front of the construction site for recreational activities until further notice.
 Public access within the designated project area/construction zone is not permitted to ensure the safety of community members and work crews.

-- There is some construction signage in place at Hartlen Point.
-Additional signage, construction fencing, and jersey barriers will be placed later in summer 2024 to further delineate the construction zone perimeter.
-Access to the construction area will be prohibited and monitored by commissionaires and roving active spotters for the safety of the work crews and community members in and around the designated project area/construction zone.
+- There is construction signage, construction fencing, and jersey barriers in place at Hartlen Point to delineate the construction zone perimeter.
+Access to the construction area is prohibited and monitored by commissionaires and roving active spotters for the safety of the work crews and community members in and around the designated project area/construction zone.
 Members of the public are asked to adhere to all signage near the active site.

 - There may be dust, noise, construction equipment traffic, and temporary closures to the site’s access road.
 The Department of National Defence is making every effort to reduce impacts on the community.

 The first phase of site preparation, brush clearing and tree removal, occurred at Hartlen Point from early March to April 2023.
-Work took place within this period to avoid bird and bat breeding and migratory windows, as per the recommendation outlined in Canadian British Consulting Limited’s Bird and Bat Assessment report.
+Work took place within this period to avoid bird and bat breeding and migratory windows, as per the recommendation outlined in Canadian British Consulting Limited’s Bird and Bat Assessment report, which can be accessed from the FAQ page of this website.

-The second phase of site preparation began in April 2023 and has been extended until fall 2024.
-This work includes laying gravel for roadway access to the building site and grading, extending municipal services (connecting to Halifax Water) and installing culverts.
-To maintain progress and efficiency while design continues, additional work started this summer and is expected to be completed in late fall 2024.
-This includes construction of a water meter building and excavation and backfilling ahead of laying foundation.
-Weather permitting, foundation work may begin late fall 2024.
+The second phase of site preparation began in April 2023 and is currently ongoing.
+Work completed to date includes laying gravel for roadway access to the building site and grading, extending municipal services and installing culverts.
+To maintain progress and efficiency while design continues, additional early work packages started this summer and are expected to be completed in summer 2025.
+These include a civil package which is currently underway (excavation and backfilling ahead of laying foundation), construction of a water meter building, and a concrete package which will begin in winter 2025 (concrete footings, foundations, retaining walls, and elevator/stair shafts), potentially followed by a package that includes the installation of the structural steel for the building.

 Radio Frequency licensing